 Recovering from the loss will take time and support.
 Seeing a counsellor is an effective way to learn to cope with the stressors associated with the loss.

-I have seen many clients who have faced judgment for their sexual orientation or sexual practices in mainstream mental health services.
+We have seen many clients who have faced judgment for their sexual orientation or sexual practices in mainstream mental health services.
 For this reason, it is important to find non-judgmental professional support.

 The journey of sexual self-discovery is not an easy or straightforward one.
 In some cases, clients can find it helpful to have a professional validate that their sexuality is not unhealthy and support them on this journey.
 In other cases, clients with non-standard sexualities seek counselling for issues that are not directly related to their sexual orientation and behaviour, however they find it helpful to have a non-judgmental and informed counsellor so that when they are discussing whatever issues they want to work on, they do not have to censor themselves or be judged on this part of their life.